Choosing a surgeon can be an overwhelming task for patients, particularly one that is...

 There are a variety of fees and factors that will go into determining the exact cost of your ptosis surgery in Fort Myers.

-Price can vary based on the extent of the work required, the techniques used, and other factors like anesthesia fees.
+Price can vary in Fort Myers based on the extent of the work required, the techniques used, and other factors like anesthesia fees.
 Cost and payment options for your ptosis will be discussed during your consultation.
 Financing options are available.

 Choosing the Right Surgeon